liadensam/pern/README.md

 I followed [this tutorial](https://faun.pub/the-pern-stack-with-docker-for-beginners-9fa76e574d82) and based on that I created a table listing all the Icelandic 🇮🇸 Yule Lads 🎅🏼 with their date of coming.
 I added a bit of the Christamssy 🎄 look to it.

-There is a Walkthrough at the end 👇 of thise Readme file.
+There is a Walkthrough at the end 👇 of thise Readme file (wait for the gifs to load).

 <br>